isomerpages/nparks-heritagetrees/_tree-profiles/Damar Hitam Gajah (HT 2003 113).md

 <br><strong>Height: </strong>20 m
 </td>
 <td rowspan="1" colspan="1">
-<strong>Location</strong><a href="https://www.onemap.gov.sg/?lat=1.3519500000433011&amp;lng=103.77652000003525">
+<strong>Location</strong><a href="https://www.onemap.gov.sg/?lat=1.3909310000013555&amp;lng=103.97968399999671">
- <br>Bukit Timah Nature Reserve<br>near Singtel Tower</a>
+ <br>Changi, Netheravon Road<br>near Bus Stop B06</a>
 </td>
 </tr>
 </tbody>
 </table>
-<p>A shrub or a small tree that can grow up to 20 m in height,&nbsp;<em>Cratoxylum maingayi</em>&nbsp;is native to Singapore where its conservation status is ‘Critically Endangered’.
-It can be also found naturally distributed in Myanmar, Indochina, Sumatra, Peninsular Malaysia, and Borneo</p>

-<p>It is suitable as a landscape tree in parks and streetscapes for its small size, light pink or white flowers and reddish new leaves.
-These fresh and bright colours make the tree very attractive when it is in full bloom or when there is a burst of new leaves.</p>

-<p>This species was formerly known as <em>Shorea gibbosa</em>.</p>

-<p>This Heritage&nbsp;Tree had a girth of 2.85 m when it was endorsed in 2020.</p>
+<p>The Damar Hitam Gajah is a large emergent tree with greyish-brown bole and large and sharp buttresses.
+The bark is closely fissured when young, becoming scaly when older.
+It has white flowers with a tinge of pink, about 1 cm wide.
+The fruits are winged.
+The three outer wings (~ 1 cm) are slightly hairy. <em>Richetia gibbosa</em> was formerly known as <em>Shorea gibbosa</em>, and is the only local species in the damar hitam group of Shorea (now collectively grouped under the genus <em>Richetia</em>), named for the black <em>dammar</em> (resin) they produce.

+</p><p>This Tree is probably one of the last few of this species standing in Singapore.
+It produces commercially valuable timber and is popular with loggers because it is relatively free from defects and works well and cleanly with power and hand tools.
+This Heritage Tree was seen flowering in August 2013.
+However, no fruit setting was observed later.</p>

-<p>For more information on this species, please refer to NParks' Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/6/3685">here</a>.</p>
+<p>For more information on this species, please refer to NParks' Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/2/8/2849">here</a>.</p>

 <h4><b>Gallery</b></h4>
 <div class="isomer-card-grid">